KENYA: St. Joseph Allamano Honoured in Kenya, the Heart of the Consolata Missionaries

 At around 10 a.m., the service began with a procession of bishops and clergy.
 The Mass opened with a Gospel reading from St. Mark (16:15-18), recounting Christ’s mandate to “Go into all the world and proclaim the Gospel to every creature.”
 The Nuncio reflected on this powerful scripture, drawing a connection between Allamano’s vision and Jesus’ command to spread the Gospel to the ends of the earth.

-Sr Felicita Muthoni IMC
+Sr Felicita Muthoni MC

 Though Allamano himself never left Italy, he instilled in his followers a missionary spirit, saying, “The vocation to the missions is essentially the vocation of every holy priest”.